-There can be many types of error messages found on android devices, but before that, we need to understand what types of error messages are?
-An error message is displayed on the screen when an incorrect instruction is given or an error resulting from faulty hardware or software.
-These errors can be resolved by following proper instructions or giving correct output.
+There are many types of error messages found on Android devices, but before that, we need to understand what types of error messages are?
+An error message is displayed on the screen when an incorrect instruction is given.
+Or an error resulting from faulty hardware or software.
+These errors can be resolved by following proper instructions.
 Are you fed up with these constant error messages you get on your phone?
-In this article by TechWhoop, we have listed all the constant error symbols and messages you get, and their solutions.
+In this article by TechWhoop, we have listed all the constant error symbols.
+And messages you get, and their solutions.
 But, before that, we need to understand different types of possible outcomes that can be displayed on android devices.

 Some of the possible errors and their solutions are :

 This is a very common error message that anyone can encounter using an Android device; this message is shown when a person tries to download the same app installed on the machine again by using a third-party site.
 For example, a person is trying to download a game that is already installed on his device.
 Still, he wishes to download a different version of the game using a third-party application.
 Or a website other than the version available on the play store, and this error can be encountered.
 This error can be easily resolved by uninstalling the previously downloaded application before running the application the person wants to install.
 In this way, the person can download the desired version of the same application.

 2. Uninstall the Harmful App:

 This error message can be encountered when a particular application is not working properly and can be harmful to the device.
 Mostly these error messages are regarding the apps downloaded from third-party sites.
 This error can be resolved by simply uninstalling the application, clicking the popup error message, and selecting the “keep anyway” option.
 This will keep your existing application, and the error message will not show again.